Table of Contents

 Chefman’s number one offering boasts a 150 square inch cooking surface.
 This cooking surface includes three different zones for cooking different types of meat.
 As a result, the amount of space you have for cooking specific items is limited.

-The largest zone in the middle comprises about 2/3rds of total space.
-This space is suitable for bringing it up to the USDA recommended 145-degree Fahrenheit level for meat.
 To ensure meat safety, always be sure to take the internal temperature on a meat thermometer if you are unsure.

 What Makes These Pans Non-Stick?